 untitled2018 / plywood, acrylic paint, synthetic leather, staples / 125 x 102 cm / no. 0182 Licence Wróć

 On the first sigh, the monochromatic relief appears to be abstract.
-The composition is built from angular forms, characteristic for the artist’s earlier paintings and drawings.
-Here though, the shapes are not painted, but cut from plywood, wood boards, and foam upholstered in synthetic leather.
+The composition is built from angular forms, characteristic for the artist; cut from plywood, wood, and foam upholstered in synthetic leather.
 They are all black, but each material reflects the light in a different way – with brightly shining exposed nail heads and upholstery staples.
 Upon a closer observation, the eye starts to search for familiar forms: a bulky figure in the center, surrounded by shapes reminding of speech bubbles.
-A piece of plywood with a pattern made of drilled holes starts to look like an obscured window of a confession box seen from the inside.
+A piece of plywood with a pattern made of drilled holes looks like an obscured window of a confession box seen from the inside.

 This unexpectedly materialised scene startles the observer.
 The artist himself calls his works the “negatives of reality”.
 For him, they are a visual interpretation of a mental state called derealisation, the feeling of detachment that is a defense mechanism of an overstimulated brain.